 Ageing & Breakdown Mechanism of Transformer Bushings

-Based on long-term field experience with well-known bushing technologies, the following is the approx. distribution of identifiable root causes requiring overhaul or replacement of a bushing:
+Based on long-term field experience with known bushing technologies, the following is the approximate distribution of identifiable root causes requiring overhaul or replacement of a bushing:

 • 80% leakage (only for bushings containing oil within the insulation)

 • 7% mechanical damage (mainly to porcelain insulators)

 Moreover, ageing of a transformer bushing is influenced mainly by the following factors:

 • High & frequent load cycles (e.g. pump storage power plants)

 • Oil leakage (OIP only) à loss of insulation/dielectric properties

 • Corrosive contaminants in oil (for OIP only)